The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 - Person A would need to have cash funds outside the standard account system.

-- If the broker intends to spend the funds, they would need to find a vendor that either:
+- If the broker intends to spend the funds, they would need to find vendors:

 - Has sufficient other revenues so that their purchase does not in turn look suspicious.